comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

 ## Ch.
 1: What is the Shell?

+{% include warning.html content="These videos walk through getting logged into HiPerGator.
+We likely don't have HiPerGator accounts yet, so we will come back to this later.
+After about minute 2:00, these should be more relevant." %}

 <ul id="VideoTabs" class="nav nav-tabs">
     <li class="active"><a href="#Stream_2" data-toggle="tab">MS Stream (UF account needed)</a></li>
     <li><a href="#Dropbox_2" data-toggle="tab">Dropbox (No account, offers picture-in-picture, but no captions or search)</a></li>